 Virtual and augmented realities are used for teaching the new generation of doctors and helping those on duty to perform better.
 Two fields that benefit from VR and AR the most are surgery and oncology, as they allow to replicate the exact form and qualities of the organ, thus providing the specialists with better imaging.
 VR-assisted surgeries proved to increase the efficacy of correct identification of the organ’s position and real dimensions, thus minimizing the need for unnecessary cuts.
 Read a deeper Empeek’s insight on VR/AR here.

-Robotization of medical procedures
+Robotization of Medical Procedures

 Five years passed since the first autonomous surgery was performed by the Smart Tissue Autonomous Robot (STAR).
 This event became a milestone for traditional surgery practices since the work of algorithm-based robot outperform the results of the same surgery done by humans.
 This unfolded the trials aimed at collecting more information to assess the cost-efficiency ratio of such procedures.
 Currently, surgeons all over the world use robot-assisted da Vinci Surgical Systems to perform complex surgeries that require precision.

 You can spot a variety of these in your phone’s app store.
-Their development is often initiated by enterprises that began digitalization of the health services they provide.
+Their development is often initiated by enterprises that began digitalization of the healthcare services they provide.
 Such apps collect and measure the vital signs of the patients based on the signals that the device receives, and notify the doctors about them.

-Technology trends in healthcare continue growing proportionally to how the technologies that allow their functioning, do.
+Technological trends in healthcare continue growing proportionally to how the technologies that allow their functioning, do.
 Let’s describe what it can mean for the whole healthcare system.

-Technologies pave the way to a new kind of medical services and how we receive them.
+Intelligent automation in healthcare paves the way to a new kind of medical services and how we receive them.
 Here’s what they allow for.

 - Personalized care.
 When the physician receives the data from your wearable device, s/he can monitor your health indicators in progress, and coordinate you to visit a specialist if they see that some results can mean the development of certain conditions.